 Stirling has played an integral part in the development of Scotland as a nation and you can get a sense of this history by walking through Stirling's old town.
 Stirling Castle, found at the heart of the old town, is one of the finest castles in Scotland.
 Built high up on a crag guarding the lowest crossing point on the River Forth, this spot has been valued for its strategic importance for hundreds of years.
 Its stunning location also provides views of the local area.

 Close to Stirling is the Bannockburn Heritage Centre, which commemorates the victory of Robert the Bruce over the English forces led by King Edward II.
 A monument to the battle stands at the heart of the site, providing an atmospheric reminder of the campaign, which took place in 1314.
 In the Heritage Centre, you can find out more about this important historic site and see archaeological finds from the battlefield, including a weapon which is thought to have been used at the time.

 Further afield, the cities of Edinburgh and Glasgow are very accessible, less than an hour away by train or bus.
-Edinburgh is Scotland’s capital city and has a number of famous tourist attractions, including Edinburgh Castle, Holyrood Palace, the Royal Mile and the Botanical Gardens.
+Edinburgh is Scotland’s capital city and has a number of famous tourist attractions, including Edinburgh Castle, Holyrood Palace, the Royal Mile and the Royal Botanic Gardens.
 Edinburgh is also home to the Scottish Parliament.
 You can visit numerous art galleries and museums and Edinburgh is well known for its shopping, restaurants, cafes and bars.